How To Make Paracord Survival Bracelets | DIY Survival Prepping

 2. Law Enforcement Style Paracord Survival Bracelet

 The law enforcement style bracelet is made for optimum utility and ruggedness.
-This style is also usually used by law enforcement officers with two blue stripes and one center stripe in black.
-This is a basic style of making that is also great for beginners.
+It’s called that because this style is usually used by law enforcement officers with two blue stripes and one center stripe in black.

 3. Blaze Bar Quick Deploy Paracord Survival Bracelet

 - Step 1: To get started, attach your paracord to one side of your buckle.
 Fold your piece in half and thread it through the buckle.
-Pull the ends through the loop you made and pull tight.
+Then pull the ends through the loop you made and pull tight.

 Step 5: Now, start the second section with the free strand on the right.
 For the rest of the instructions from DIY Projects on how to make a paracord bracelet, click here!